FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/C++_Virtual_Functions_and_Polymorphism_A_Comprehensive_Guide.md

 ---
+description: This article provides a comprehensive understanding of virtual functions and polymorphism in C++, their use cases, and best practices.
+imgSrc: /imgs/2023/326029388.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2023-08-04T17:45:10.000Z'
+tags: []
 title: C++ Virtual Functions and Polymorphism A Comprehensive Guide
-pubDate: "2023-08-04T17:45:10.000Z"
-description: "This article provides a comprehensive understanding of virtual functions and polymorphism in C++, their use cases, and best practices."
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # C++ Virtual Functions and Polymorphism: A Comprehensive Guide

 ## Introduction